pnutbutterprincess/logseq/Spinosaurid.md

-fish-eating [[theropod]]s, determined due to the narrow jaws among the largest theropods
+- fish-eating [[theropod]]s, determined due to having narrow jaws,  large spines on their backs supporting a sail
+- among the largest theropods
+-